Share On Social!

 The city’s Equity Office puts policies into play to reduce disparities and the city’s budget is designed to prioritize opportunities for neighborhoods and populations that have been historically marginalized.
 City leaders are also considering tripling funding for affordable housing.

-Mental health is a community-wide priority with a multi-systems approach that includes decriminalizing issues related to mental health and substance abuse and diverting individuals with mental health crises or substance abuse problems from jail to treatment.
+Mental health is a community-wide priority with a multi-systems approach that includes decriminalizing issues related to mental health and substance use disorder and diverting individuals with mental health crises or substance use disorder from jail to treatment.

 Others are making strides in improving childhood trauma.